Climate emergency declared by Brent

-Brent Council will strive for carbon neutrality by 2030 after joining more than 100 other councils and the Mayor of London, Sadiq Khan, in declaring a climate and ecological emergency.
+Brent Council will do all reasonable in its gift to aim for carbon neutrality by 2030 after joining more than 100 other councils and the Mayor of London, Sadiq Khan, in declaring a climate and ecological emergency.

 The motion, which was passed unanimously by Full Council on Monday (July 8), aims to: